Another outstanding week for the SACS research program.

 - Whatever is the cause of these differences, none of this changes the decades old finding that psychological assessment is the most accurate of the recruitment methods available.
 Let’s face it, people fake everything in applying for jobs.
 How certain are you that what people put in their CVs is absolutely truthful?
 Are you sure that every interview answer is totally frank and open?
 Are you confident that that referee you spoke to yesterday told you the truth, the whole truth and nothing but the truth?
 At least as a result of this study we know exactly how much psychological assessment results are distorted by context.

 Anglim, J, Morse, G, De Vries, R; MacCann, C, & Marty, A (2017).
 Comparing Job Applicants to Non-Applicants Using an Item-Level Bifactor Model on the HEXACO Personality Inventory.
-European Journal of Personality, in press.
+European Journal of Personality.